sureshmopidevi/SMNetworkManager/README.md

 ## License

-SMNetworkingManager is available under the MIT license.
+SMNetworkManager is available under the MIT license.
 See the LICENSE file for more info.